MeGaNeKoS/Aniparse/README.md

     Spice and Wolf 2

 Is this the 2nd episode of `Spice and Wolf`, or a batch release of `Spice and Wolf 2`? with a text after number, there's no way to know.
 It's up to you consider both cases.
+For current version, it treats as part of title if it's not leading zero, and as episode number if it's leading zero.

 ## Suggestions to fansub groups